rchiicz/B-52F/B-52F-readme.txt

 IL Mode
 -------
-The IL (automatic instrument landing) mode is enabled to select after clicking the AH (Altitude Hold) enable.
-It will attempt to get the a/c on the nav1 ILS heading & then follow it, configure the a/c for landing and get it on to the glideslope, follow the glide-slope down and perform a landing.
-Both the front and rear landing gear will be correctly aligned for any cross-winds but you will need to steer the front gear as the rear gear are aligned with the fuselage during the roll-out.
+The IL (automatic instrument landing) mode is enabled if a runway localizer is tuned in the NAV1 radio.
+It will attempt to get the a/c on the ILS heading & then follow it, configure the a/c for landing and get it on to the glideslope, follow the glide-slope down and perform a landing.
+The front and rear landing gear can be correctly aligned for any cross-winds but you will need to steer the front gear as the rear gear are aligned with the fuselage during the roll-out.